albert-io/optimal/README.md

 A schema based `opt` validator.
 Its verbose, but I've tried many other data validation libraries, and their succinctness came with a cost when it came to features.
 There are a lot of optimizations and improvements that can be made, so contributions are very welcome.

+This `opt` validator has a bit of a niche.
+It fits in just fine with validating any keyword list, but its especially useful for validating compile-time options, like ones provided to functions in a DSL.

 View the documentation: [https://hexdocs.pm/optimal](https://hexdocs.pm/optimal)

 ## Roadmap